whl827/ARTeam/README.md

 Sally Wei

-The majority of development done in AR can be found in the ARCGIS folder.
+The majority of development done in AR can be found in the ARCoreGIS folder.